Shao-Group/TERRACE/RF-scoring/README.md

-# Generate Scores using CircRNA Random Forest Classifier
+# Generatin Scores using CircRNA Random Forest Classifier

 We provide Python script `random_forest_train_test.py` which is designed to test a Random Forest classifier on circular RNA (circRNA) datasets based on a pretrained model (trained on human brain sample).